Tag Archive for: encouragment

 I’d also like to take a moment to tell you to stop worrying about the ending of your 20s.
 You think that the 20s are the peak of your life, but sitting here on the back side of the third decade I can tell you that you are about to start your peak time.
 So stop spending so much time worrying about getting old.
 Take this new decade you are about to enter and hold your head high.
 Stop worrying about every detail of your appearance.
 You will look back at pictures of yourself at work parties, at holidays and on vacations and think “damn, I looked good.”
 As you turn 30 know that you will reflect back on this decade and be proud of your accomplishments.
 Stop being so hard on yourself and just enjoy.
 You’re winning!

 I hope this was helpful to you.
-I’d send you a picture of 39 year old you, but I don’t want to give you more to think about
+I’d send you a picture of 39 year old you, but I don’t want to give you more to think about….and try to prevent.

 So congratulations.
 You survived your 20s.
 You navigated through getting married, moving away, coming back home, having kids, messing up and making up.
 I’m keeping my fingers crossed that any day now a letter from the future 49 year old me will show up and give me some pearls of wisdom.